 1862(29th of Sivan, 5622): E.J.
 Sampson who served with the 4th Texas of the Confederate Army was killed today and subsequently buried in Richmond, VA.

 1863: Samuel Gluckstein, the native of Rheinberg, Germany who came to London in 1841 and was employed as a tobacconist in 1861 “was employed as a cigar manufacturer” today.

-1865: In West Melbourne, Victoria, Australia, Louis Monash and his wife Bertha, née Manasse, two German Jewish refugees gave birth to Sir John Monash, a civil engineer and proud practicing Jew who would become his nation’s leading general during WW I, serving with distinction and intellectual brilliance on the Western Front.
+1865: In West Melbourne, Victoria, Australia, Louis Monash and his wife Bertha, née Manasse, two German Jewish refugees gave birth to Sir John Monash, a civil engineer who would become his nation’s leading general during WW I, serving with distinction and intellectual brilliance on the Western Front.

 1869: Birthdate of Emma Goldman.
 Goldman gained fame as an anarchist and feminist.
 Goldman’s views on revolution and violence changed after she witnessed the aftermath of the Russian Revolution.
 She became disillusioned with Bolshevism and became a pacifist as a result of the horrors she saw firsthand.